Nebulaz7/heartify/README.md

-# 💝 L-Message - Personalized Love Message App
+# 💝 Heartify- Personalized Love Message App

 A beautiful, personalized love message application built with React, TypeScript, and Supabase.
 Send your special someone a unique daily love note with animations and confetti!